srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### Train the Network Layer

-While the output vector above defines our *target* or *desired output* we need to calculate the network's *actual* output, compare the two and feedback the error back into the system.
+While the output vector above defines our *target* or *desired output* we need to calculate the network's *actual* output, compare the two and feed the error back into the system.
-This is called *training* the system.
+This is called *training* the network.

+With each image that the network is trained on its effectiveness (success rate) increases.

-We'll loop through all 10 cells and train *them* on the current image:
+For each image we need to loop through all 10 cells and *train* them on this particular image:

 ```c
 	// Layer l